 First Church of Christ, Scientist, 17 Wendell Ave., holds service at 10:30 a.m. on Sunday.
 Sunday School for youths up to age 20 is held at the same time.
 Wednesday testimony meetings are held at 7:30 p.m.
 The reading room is open to the public from 10 a.m. to 2 p.m.
 Monday through Friday.

 Morningside Baptist Church, 475 Tyler St., will celebrate Communion and observe the First Sunday of Advent at its 9:30 a.m. service.
 The Rev. Angela Buchauer’s sermon, "The Hope of God’s Com fort," is based upon Isaiah 40: 1-11 and Mark 1: 1-8.
-Marcia Brophy, Danette and
+Marcia Brophy, Danette and Mark Green will light the first Advent candle, the candle of hope.
+Lori and Tylor Harr ington and Donna Swiers will read the scriptures.
+Music is under the direction of Don Fredenburg with a special musical presentation from the choir.
+Fellowship and refreshments follow the service.

 At St. Stephen’s Episcopal Church, Park Square, 67 East St., the Rev. Hannah Ander son will celebrate and preach at all weekend services in observance of the first Sunday of Advent.
 Worship services are Saturday at 5 p.m. in the chapel and Sunday at 10 a.m. in the main Sanctuary.
 Coffee hour follows the 10 a.m. service.
 A special dinner and program will take place Saturday at 6 p.m. to say farewell to Anderson, who has accepted a job in the Bishop’s office in New Hampshire as the Canon to the Ordinary.
 There will be an Advent Workshop for families on Sunday at 11:30 a.m.